youssefboussaid/printf/README.md

 - Print integers: `_printf("Here is an array element: arr[%d]:%c", 32, arr[32]);`
 	- Output: `Here is an array element arr[32]:A`

-You can do much more, by combining  specifiers like string or integer (full list of specifiers below) with flags, length modifiers, width, and precision.
+You can do much more, by combining  specifiers like string or integer.

 **Return value of `_printf()`**
 `_printf()` returns negative one (`-1`) upon failure, and the number of bytes (as an `int`) written to standard output upon success.